 Ski touring has grown in popularity over the past 10 years.
 Once strictly the preserve of the winter mountaineer, ski touring has become a popular recreational activity.
 However, ski touring is not mainstream and never should be.
-Touring is a serious mountain activity which has to be approached step by step, and under the guidance of IFMGA guides.
+Touring is a serious mountain activity that has to be approached step by step and under the guidance of IFMGA guides.

 What is important is firstly the’ journey’ and secondly, finding the best snow and most rewarding descents in remote and beautiful environments.

 Ski touring is possible anywhere there is enough snow, and the season runs from January through to May or early June, although the classic touring season in Europe is March through to May.
 One can day tour or hut-to-hut tour where the nights are spent in high mountain huts.

 Certainly, ski touring can be hard work, with a lot of effort needed on the uphill sections.
 However, the effort is well worth it: the thrill of making first tracks on a long descent, well away from the rest of the ski world with the wild splendour of the winter mountains all around.